CefasRepRes/agriforwards-summer-school-2022/00-fish-finder/README.md

 Hydrographic Office infrastructure data set.
 The files contain Crown Copyright data kindly provided by special permission of United Kingdom Hydrographic Office and must not be copied, made public or used for any purposes except this exercise.
+They are not included in thsi repo, but are available from Rob Blackwell on request.

 ## Disclaimer